Appdynamics/demomonkey/USAGE.md

 - **!overwritePage(locationFilter, pageTitle) = url**: Overwrite the whole page with a fullscreen iframe that shows url.
 - **!replaceLink(url) = newUrl**: Replace the target of a hyperlink with newUrl
 - **!replaceNeighbor(word, replacement, nthParent, cssSelector, locationFilter)**: Search for word, walk up the DOM tree to the nth parent and apply a css selector to find a child where the replacement is applied.
 This is especially useful to replace labels "close by" a text
+- **!insertBefore(search, nthParent, locationFilter) = html**: Inject HTML before the search word.
+Use the nthParent parameter to walk up the DOM tree.
+- **!insertAfter(search, nthParent, locationFilter) = html**: Inject HTML after the search word.
+Use the nthParent parameter to walk up the DOM tree.

 ## Namespaces